stridecolossus/JOVE/docs/blog/part-2-triangle/presentation.md

     .build();
 ```

-Which is used when we create the view for each swapchain image:
+Which is used when creating the view for each image:

 ```java
 var views = Arrays